 - Travel writer or editor

-In the Media program you are able to study in our specialisations: Screen, News and Journalism, Strategic Communications, and Media Practice and Analysis.
+In the Media program you are able to study units across Screen, News and Journalism, Strategic Communications, and Media Practice and Analysis.

 The Media program is unique in that you are able to focus your studies directly within the Media School, or complete any complementary major university wide to diversify your skills in a particular area of interest.